RocketPy-Team/RocketPy/README.md

 - Nonlinear 6 degrees of freedom simulations
   - Solved using LSODA with adjustable error tolerances
+  - Highly optimized to run fast
 - Rigorous treatment of mass variation effects
+- Aerodynamic models:
   - Barrowman equations for lift coefficients (optional)
+  - Drag coefficients can be easily imported from other sources (e.g. CFD simulations)
 - Parachutes with external trigger functions
   - Test the exact code that will fly
   - Sensor data can be augmented with noise